AERodgers/plugin_drawImportedParameters/README.md

 It requires [Praat version 6.x.x](http://www.fon.hum.uva.nl/praat/).

-To use the plugin, select "Code" followed by "Download ZIP".
+To use the plugin, select "Code" aboce followed by "Download ZIP".
 Extract the ZIP file and copy the plugin_drawImportedParameters folder to your Praat preferences directory.
 (See http://www.fon.hum.uva.nl/praat/manual/preferences_directory.html for more information.)

 ----------------